How has receiving feedback on your work developed your writing practice?

 What’s the best way to give someone constructive criticism?

-What creative non-fiction books are on your to-read pile at the moment?
+What poetry collections are on your to-read pile at the moment?

 If you want to be the first to read great advice from our incredible tutors, subscribe to our weekly e-newsletter Newsbite.